 Table of Contents

-The concept of IP addresses was introduced by the Internet Society, which oversees its development and standardisation.
+The concept of IP addresses was introduced by the Internet Society, which oversees its development and standardization.
 Since its introduction, the IP address has seen various iterations.

 Two versions of IP addresses are in use today: IPv4 and IPv6.
 The former is more common but is limited by its 32-bit structure, while the latter offers significantly more available addresses thanks to its 128-bit format.
 Both are essential components for enabling seamless online communication between devices worldwide.

 - IPv4: Consists of four sets of numbers separated by periods (e.g., 192.168.1.1).
 Each set ranges from 0-255, allowing for approximately 4 billion unique combinations.

 - IPv6: Utilizes eight groups of hexadecimal digits separated by colons (e.g., fe80::200:f8ff:fe21:67cf).
 This expanded format provides trillions upon trillions of potential addresses.